-And as I told you last week, maybe the number is in excess of 70 million Christians who have been martyred since the time of Christ.
+And as I told you last week, maybe the number is in excess of seventy million Christians who have been martyred since the time of Christ.

 But your faith will not die.
 Let it come.
 The Christian will not wholly abandon his faith in God.
 He will not abandon himself to sin.
 He will not deny Christ.
 He will not shun holiness.
 He will not stop loving the Lord.
 He will not cease desiring to glorify Him through righteous living.
 His faith will survive.

 There are false Christians today in the world, there were in the past, there will be in the future.
 The world is always full of false Christians.
 There are more false Christians than true ones.
-I’m afraid to say there may be more false prophets than true prophets.
-They’re certainly more false representatives of Jesus Christ than true representatives of Christ.
-But as things get worse, as persecution escalates.
-The false are going to fall away, they’re going to fall away for reasons that He gives us here.
-“False prophets will lead them astray,” verse 12, “because of iniquity being increased, their love will grow cold,” they’ll hold on to their sin.
+I'm afraid to say there may be more false prophets than true prophets.
+There're certainly more false representatives of Jesus Christ than true representatives of Christ.
+But as things get worse, as persecution escalates, the false are going to fall away.
+They're going to fall away for reasons that He gives us here.
+"False prophets will lead them astray," verse 12, "because of iniquity being increased, their love will grow cold."
+They'll hold on to their sin.
 The world as it moves is going to get worse and worse and worse.
-The world’s evil is going to escalate and escalate, we’re seeing it in our own culture today.
-And people love their sin and as their sin is legitimized, as their sin is normalized, as their sin is legalized they’re going to cherish their sins more openly and more publicly and they’re not going to be interested in the things of Christ and suffering for the cause of Christ.
+The world's evil is going to escalate and escalate.
+We're seeing it in our own culture today.
+And people love their sin and as their sin is legitimized, as their sin is normalized, as their sin is legalized they're going to cherish their sins more openly and more publicly and they're not going to be interested in the things of Christ and suffering for the cause of Christ.

 You say, "What about these people who fall away?
 Weren't they true believers?"
 Listen to 1 John 2:19, 1 John 2:19, "They went out from us but they were not really of us for if they had been of us, they would have remained with us but they went out in order that it might be shown that they all are not of us."
 Normalize iniquity, bring on persecution, proliferate false teachers in the name of Christ, and they, the false, will fall away from the truth.
 But the true will endure no matter how difficult.
 Those who are making a sham profession of Christ, those who have a false faith, they're going to fall away.
 But real believers will endure to the end because the faith they have been given is a permanent faith.